giboul/Hydrogibs/README.md

 # hydrogibs

-Small hydrology package created for the sake of a class project with [Christophe Ancey](https://fr.ancey.ch/ "fr.ancey.ch").
+Small hydrology package created for the sake of a class projects with [Christophe Ancey](https://fr.ancey.ch/ "fr.ancey.ch") and Giovanni De Cesare.

 The only module that's currently usable is the GR4 model containing: